-Discuss briefly the company's policies on the following business conduct or ethics affecting directors, senior 1) management and employees:
+1) Discuss briefly the company's policies on the following business conduct or ethics affecting directors, senior management and employees:

-Е Business Conduct & Ethics Directors Senior Management Employees 1.
+E Business Conduct & Ethics Directors Senior Management Employees 1.
 Conflict of Interest The Company's Code of Business Conduct and Conflicts of Interest Policy require employees to make a conscious effort to avoid conflict of interest situations; that his judgment and discretion is not influenced by considerations of personal gain or benefit.
 A conflict of interest may also occur because of the actions, employment, or investments of an immediate family member of an employee.
 Same Same 2.
-Conduct of Business and Fair Dealings The Company's employees that recommend, endorse, or approve the procurement or / sale of goods and services should make a conscious effort to avoid any conflict of interest situation in transactions that they are involved in.
+Conduct of Business and Fair Dealings The Company's employees that recommend, endorse, or approve the procurement or sale of goods and services should make a conscious effort to avoid any conflict of interest situation in transactions that they are involved in.
 Same Same 3.
-Receipt of gifts from The Company allows the acceptance of gift only Same Same third parties during the Christmas Season.
+Receipt of gifts from third parties The Company discourage the acceptance of gifts.
+However, gifts like advertising novelties Same Same

+Г maybe given or accepted during the Christmas season.
 There is no restriction in the value of the gift accepted.
-However, accepted gift with estimated value over Php2,000 must be disclosed to the Conflicts of Interest Committee.
+However, accepted gift with estimated value over Php2,000 must be disclosed to the Conflicts of interest Committee.
 4. Compliance with Laws & Regulations The Company ensures that all transactions comply with relevant laws and regulations.
 Any deficiencies are immediately rectified.
 Same Same 5.
 Respect for Trade Secrets/Use of Non- public Information The Company has policies that ensure proper and authorized disclosure of confidential information.
 Disclosures to the public can only be done after disclosure to the SEC and PSE by the Company's authorized officers.
 Same Same 6.
 Use of Company Funds, Assets and Information Employees are required to safeguard Company resources and assets with honesty and integrity.
 Employees must ensure that these assets are efficiently, effectively, and responsibly utilized.
 Same Same 7.
 Employment & Labor Laws & Policies The Company's Human Resources Unit ensures compliance with employment and labor laws and policies.
 Same Same 8.
 Disciplinary action Violation of any provision of the Code of Business Conduct may result to disciplinary action, including dismissal and reimbursement for any loss to the Company that results from the employee's action.
 If appropriate, a violation may result in legal action against the employee or referral to the appropriate government authorities.
 Same Same 9.
 Whistle Blower Any employee may discuss or disclose in writing any concern on potential violation of the Code of Business Conduct with the Conflicts of Interest Committee.
+Reports or disclosures can be made in writing or by email using the following contact details: a. email address CICOM@jgsummit.com.ph b. fax number 395-2890 c. mailing address Must be sent in a sealed envelope clearly marked Strictly Private and Confidential-To Be Opened by Addressee Only.
+CICOM JG Summit Holdings, Inc. 44th FIr.
+Robinsons Equitable Tower ADB Avenue, Cor., Poveda Road, Pasig City Same Same The complaint shall be filed using the Complaint/Disclosure Form (CDF) available in the company website.

-Same Same 10.
-Conflict Resolution The Conflicts of Interest Committee submits recommendations on courses of action to be taken on conflicts of interest situations.
+All information received in connection with the reports or disclosures shall be strictly confidential and shall not be disclosed to any person without prior consent of CICOM.
+10. Conflict Resolution The Conflicts of Interest Committee submits recommendations on courses of action to be taken on conflicts of interest situations.
 Decision is done by the Executive Committee.
 Same Same